 Faculty who are going to make use of the Intellectual Integrity Quiz might choose to substitute the following:

 According to the campus policy, violations of the intellectual integrity policy are to be reported to the intructor's dean's office.
 To make this easier, CII has developed an online submission form.
-To access the form, use the following link:
+To access the form, use the Intellectual Integrity Violation Report Form link.

 While it appears to be a daunting process, the actual procedure for determining that academic misconduct took place and assigning an appropriate academic penalty is quite simple.
-The following document explains the process and, importantly, why is it imperative that you follow the faculty-approved process.
+This academic penalty process document explains the process and, importantly, why is it imperative that you follow the faculty-approved process.

-In order to provide guidance to faculty and promote more uniform sanctions across academic divisions, the following guidelines were developed.
-This is a "living" document that we expect will evolve and we welcome your comments.
+To provide guidance to faculty and promote more uniform sanctions across academic divisions, the following guidelines were developed.
+This is a living document that we expect will evolve and we welcome your comments.

 - Images that can be used: